-One of the most frequently asked questions that a numismatist gets is "How rare is my 1943 silver penny?"
+One of the most frequently asked questions that a numismatist gets is, "How rare is my 1943 silver penny?"
 It is perfectly understandable since most pennies that people see are made out of copper.
-So when they find an old penny that is not made out of copper, they think they have something rare and valuable
+So when they find an old penny that is not made out of copper, they think they have something rare and valuable.

-Most Probably It Is Not Rare
+The "Silver Penny" Is Not Rare

 Is your 1943 penny rare?
 The answer depends on the composition of the 1943 penny.
-If the penny has a silver color, it is made out of steel with a zinc coating to make it look nicer and protect it from rusting.
+If the penny has a silver color, it is made of steel with a zinc coating to make it look nicer and protect it from rusting.
 They are relatively common in excellent condition since people tended to save them when they were first issued because they were unusual.
 Unfortunately, a regular 1943 steel penny is worth only a few cents.

 The Rare 1943 Penny

-If your 1943 penny is made out copper, it is worth quite a bit of money, generally $10,000 or more!
+If your 1943 penny is made out of copper, it is worth quite a bit of money, generally $10,000 or more!
 The reason is that the 1943 copper penny is an error coin.
-The United States Mint accidentally used the wrong kind of planchet metal when striking the coin.
+The United States Mint accidentally used the wrong planchet metal when striking the coin.
 But very, very few of these left the U.S. Mint facilities.

 These error coins were not intentional.
-Some copper planchets left over from the previous year got stuck in the corners of the gigantic bins that moved the blank planchets around the mint.
-When they became dislodged, they were mixed in with the regular zinc plated steel planchets and processed through the coining presses.
+Some copper planchets leftover from the previous year got stuck in the corners of the large bins that moved the blank planchets around the mint.
+When they became dislodged, they were mixed with the regular zinc plated steel planchets and processed through the coining presses.

 Unfortunately, there are plenty of fake 1943 copper cents floating around.
-Some were intended to be novelty items, and are just steel pennies dipped, or plated, in copper.
+Some were intended to be novelty items and are just steel pennies dipped or plated in copper.
 Others are fraud attempts, where someone has taken a genuine 1948 copper penny and cut the 8 in half, making it look like a 3.

-Before you waste your money sending your coin to a third party grading service only to have it come back as an altered or counterfeit coin, here's a few things you should do:
+Before you waste your money sending your coin to a third-party grading service only to have it come back as an altered or counterfeit coin, here's a few things you should do:

 - Take your coin to a local coin dealer and have the dealer look at it.
 Most coin dealers who have been around for a while have seen enough counterfeit and altered coins to know the difference.
-They will be able to give you an educated opinion before you invest the money in having it authenticated by a third party grading service.
+They will be able to give you an educated opinion before you invest the money in having it authenticated by a third-party grading service.

 - Take your coin to a local coin show and have several dealers look at it and give you their opinion.
-Do not let it out to your site or let them take it in "the back room" where you will lose sight of it.
+Do not let it out to your site or let them take it in "the backroom" where you will lose sight of it.
 Unfortunately, some dishonest coin dealers will try to switch your authentic coin with an altered or counterfeit coin.

-- If a majority of the dealers think it is authentic, then you should invest the money and send it to a third party grading service.
+- If a majority of the dealers think it is authentic, then you should invest the money and send it to a third-party grading service.
 If a majority of them think it is an altered or counterfeit coin, don't waste your money having it certified and authenticated.